 Prioritize and delegate

-Being a caregiver to a child with complex needs can often feel like your to-do list is never ending, but the reality is that you don’t have to be superhuman and do everything yourself.
+As a caregiver to a child with complex needs, it can often feel like your to-do list is never-ending, but the reality is that you don’t have to be superhuman and do everything yourself.

 Not sure how to make those healthy meals?
 Consider a meal delivery service if you know you’re going to be too busy to cook, or use an app to help you create a list for curbside pickup.
 If you have to take your child to an unplanned appointment, making sure all the clean laundry is folded can wait — or maybe you delegate household chores to another family member.
 There are many factors that are out of your control, so it’s important to prioritize what absolutely needs to be done, delegate when possible, and let go of unrealistic expectations.